Raff1010X/38.Blue-Mountains--3D-Paralax/README.md

 ## BUG

-When you reload the page images are shifted and mouse move event triggers multiple image downloads.
+Sometimes after page reload images are shifted and white bockground is visible.

+Mouse move event triggers multiple images downloads.

 You can see it in network tab in dev tools.